NEW ZEALAND

 Tahi Nei Taru Kino - love song

-Tama Ngakau Marie funeral hymn
+Tama Ngakau Marie - funeral hymn

-Tarakihi - on Kiri CD
+Tarakihi - the cicada - on Kiri CD

 Te Hokinga Mai - return of taonga